civol/HDLRuby/README.md

 As seen in the code above, a new construct `sreturn` can be used for returning a value from anywhere inside the function.

 When a recursion is present, HDLRuby automatically defines a stack for storing the return state and the arguments of the function.
 The size of the stack is heuristically set to the maximum number of bits of the arguments of the function when it is recursively called.
 For example, for the previous `fact` function, if when called, `n` is 16-bit, the stack will be able to hold 16 recursions.
 If this heuristic does not match the circuit's needs, the size can be forced as a second argument when defining the function.
-For example, the following code set the size to 32 whatever the arguments are:
+For example, the following code sets the size to 32 whatever the arguments are:

 ```ruby
 sdef(:fact,32) do |n|